baptistebriel/smooth-scrolling/README.md

 # smooth

 Smooth is a small JavaScript module based on [VirtualScroll](http://www.everyday3d.com/blog/index.php/2014/08/18/smooth-scrolling-with-virtualscroll/) to create smooth scrolling and parallax effects on scroll.
+It works both with fake scrollbars and native scrolling.

 ### Usage